confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     </div>

-2. Next, under **Cluster Settings**, you can select the **Delete Cluster** hyperlink at the bottom of your screen.
+2. Next, under **Settings**, you can select the **Delete Cluster** hyperlink at the bottom of your screen.
 Enter the cluster name and select Confirm.

     <div align="center">
        <img src="images/cc-delete-cluster.png" width=75% height=75%>